-This information is provided in compliance with the federal law, known as the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-It contains the required crime statistics for the calendar years 2021, 2022, 2023 and the policies and procedures for the academic year 2024-2025.
-There are no residential halls, non-campus property, or public property associated with this campus.
+This information is provided in compliance with federal law, known as the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
+It contains the required crime and fire statistics for the calendar years 2021, 2022, 2023 and the policies and procedures for the academic year 2024-2025 .